SinaKarvandi/Hypervisor-From-Scratch/Part 8 - How To Do Magic With Hypervisor!/README.md

-This the full source code for Part 8 from "Hypervisor From Scratch" For this part, both kernel-mode driver and user-mode app moved in one solution :)
+This is the full source code for Part 8 from "Hypervisor From Scratch".
+For this part, both kernel-mode driver and user-mode app moved into one solution :)

-To read the tutorial please visit : https://rayanfam.com/topics/hypervisor-from-scratch-part-8/
+To read the tutorial, please visit: https://rayanfam.com/topics/hypervisor-from-scratch-part-8